vEnhance/1802/src/chvar.typ

      1/2 u^(-1/2) v^(1/2), 1/2 u^(1/2) v^(-1/2)). $
 ]
 #example[
-  We can also find the Jacobian of the _inverse_ map too, that is the transition map $bf(T) : bf(R) -> bf(S)$ defined by
+  We can also find the Jacobian matrix of the _inverse_ map too, that is the transition map $bf(T) : bf(R) -> bf(S)$ defined by
   $ bf(T)^(-1)(x,y) = (y/x, x y). $
   In other words, this is the map that transforms $(x,y)$ into $(u,v)$.